A good night’s sleep is hard to come by these days.

 Sleep Score

-This best sleep tracker app and its underlying technology are well researched and based on scientific methods.
+This sleep tracker app and its underlying technology are well researched and based on scientific methods.
 The makers claim that they have undergone years of research and have reviewed multiple sleep patterns to make the app as close to perfect as possible.
 They have devised a proprietary “sleep score” based on six sleeping parameters and give personalized recommendations to improve your sleep.
 The app is advanced enough to understand if there are 2 or more people sleeping on the bed and makes sure that the tracking is correct.
 You don’t have to put accessories under your bed for the app to analyze your sleep patterns.
-Another unique feature of Sleep Score is that it sells accessories that can further analyze the lights and sounds of the room to better analyze your sleep patterns.
-Trust this app to give you scientific and structured data to help you track, monitor, and ultimately sleep better.

 Sleep Bot